Doctoral research (2013-2018)

-In the coming decades, countries throughout the world will face increasing challenges due to climate change, especially with respect to changing hydrologic and broader environmental conditions.
-These challenges will be particularly acute in the Global South as they interact with existing pressures on already stressed water resources, such as increasing demand for water due to population and economic growth, poverty and inequality, and lack of institutional capacity, among others.
-In my doctoral research, I study the intersection of water governance, resilience and environmental justice in urban contexts.
+In my doctoral work, I address the gap in empirical and theoretical understanding of how resilience thinking is applied in the context of water governance, broadly defined.
+More specifically, I study the intersection of water governance, resilience and environmental justice in urban contexts.
 I study the nascent challenges to urban water governance in the face of global environmental change and their implications for transformation in the urban water sector.
-I engage critically with resilience, evaluating the various ways in which resilience thinking is reshaping urban water governance across different scales.
-With a specific focus on a case study from South Africa, the goal is to theorize and develop a situated understanding of water resilience - attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
-Through this approach, the study will also further inform the possibilities for addressing equity and social justice concerns within a resilience framework, by investigating the discursive and practical manifestations of questions of poverty, inequality and differentiated water-related vulnerabilities in water governance.
+I engage critically with resilience, evaluating the various ways in which resilience thinking and planning agendas are (re)shaping urban water governance across different scales.
+With a specific focus on a case study from South Africa, I theorize and develop a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision-makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
+My work further informs the possibilities for addressing equity and social justice concerns within a resilience framework, by investigating the discursive and practical manifestations of questions of poverty, inequality and differentiated water-related vulnerabilities in water governance.
 Ultimately, this project aims to engage with resilience thinking critically by investigating the different dimensions in which resilience can be evaluated.
 My doctoral dissertation is available online.